You can use your existing document files — such as PDFs, Word documents, Excel sheets, and Powerpoint decks – and distribute them to employees.

 How to Create an Attachment Block

-- Sign in to Studio.
+- Sign in to Creator Studio.

 - You can start with a blank campaign, choose a template to edit, or add an attachment block to an existing campaign.
 (For an overview of all campaign creation options, please refer to Create a New Campaign.)